Are We Done Yet?

 Are We Done Yet? is a 2007 American family comedy film directed by Steve Carr and starring Ice Cube.
-The film is a remake of the 1948 Cary Grant comedy film Mr. Blandings Builds His Dream House, previously remade as the 1986 Tom Hanks comedy film The Money Pit, and a sequel to the 2005 film Are We There Yet?
+The film is the second installment in the Are We There Yet? franchise, and the sequel to the 2005 movie of the same name.
+The plot of the movie is taken from Mr. Blandings Builds His Dream House (1948).
 The screenplay is by Hank Nelken.
-It was produced by Revolution Studios and RKO Pictures and distributed by Columbia Pictures.
+It was produced by Columbia Pictures, Revolution Studios and RKO Pictures and distributed by Sony Pictures Releasing.
+The film grossed $58 million against a $28 million budget and received negative reviews from critics.

 The film was shot on location in Tsawwassen, British Columbia, Canada, but is set in Newberg, Oregon, United States.

 Plot

-Two years after the events of the first film, Nick Persons has married Suzanne and moved her children, Kevin and Lindsey into his apartment, as well as purchasing a 2007 Cadillac Escalade after he accidentally burnt up his Lincoln Navigator SUV.
-He has also sold his sports memorabilia store to his friend, Marty.

-The family has also bought a Berger Picard pet dog and named it Coco.
+Two years after the events of the first film, Nick Persons has married Suzanne Kingston and moved her children, Kevin and Lindsey into his apartment, as well as purchasing a Cadillac Escalade after he accidentally burnt up his Lincoln Navigator.
+He has also sold his sports memorabilia store and adopted a Berger Picard named Coco.
 Kevin and Lindsey have both matured since the previous events.

-While getting ready for an interview with Magic Johnson to launch a sports magazine, Suzanne tells Nick that she is pregnant and they later find out that they will be having twins.
-Needing more space, Suzanne and Nick go check out a house in the suburbs.
+While getting ready for an interview with Magic Johnson to launch a sports magazine, Suzanne tries telling Nick something important, but is frequently interrupted.
+Later, during breakfast, Suzanne tells Nick about buying a 3-bedroom apartment right from their neighbors.
+Suzanne then reveals that she is pregnant and later finds out that they will be having twins.

-They meet Chuck Mitchell Jr., a local real estate agent/contractor, and after some talking, Nick decides to buy the house.
-The family then packs up their things and moves into the house, with Lindsey and Kevin (mostly the former) being against the move.
-However, as it turns out, Nick failed to get the house inspected first, and they soon find a mold infestation.
-While trying to resolve the mold issue, Chuck discovers even more problems with the house, and Nick becomes angry with him as he almost destroys it trying to fix them all.
+Needing more space, they try to move to the country and meet Chuck Mitchell Jr., a charming but deceiving local real estate agent/contractor, and after some talking, Nick decides to buy the house.
+The family then packs up their things and moves into the house, with Lindsey being against the move because she is far away from her friends, has no cell phone reception, and because there are no cute boys.
+However, as it turns out, Nick failed to get the house inspected first, and everybody scolds him as they soon find a mold infestation.
+While trying to resolve the mold issue, Chuck discovers even more problems with the house, and Nick becomes angry with him as he almost destroys it trying to fix them all while also being scolded by Suzanne and the kids after Nick goes fishing.

-Meanwhile, Lindsey sneaks out to go to a party with Chuck’s teenage employees, and when Nick finds out, he grounds her.
-Nick finally decides to fire Chuck, which causes all those working on the house to quit out of loyalty to Chuck, and Suzanne to take the kids and move into the guest house.
-After taking some time to think, Nick decides to fix the house on his own and also to apologize to Chuck, especially when he was told that his wife, a famous country singer, died a few years ago.
-Chuck responds by bringing his friends back to help.
+Meanwhile, Lindsey, still wanting to be treated like an adult, falls in love with one of Chuck's employees, Danny Pulu, a young adult and the youngest of the Pulu family, who equally starts flirting with her and happens to be from her math class in her old school.
+One night, Nick finds Lindsey's bedroom door wide open and suggests she has left the house, so he asks Kevin where she is and reveals that she went to a party at Danny's house.
+After finding her dancing with Danny, Nick grounds her while firing the Pulu brothers, causing her to resentful enough that she ignores him the next day.